algosup/2023-2024-project-2-x86-retrogaming-team-6/Specifications/FunctionalSpecificaction.md

 The game must be as enjoyable as the original game, re-using the idea of the maze action game, while twisting it a bit to add something new and original to it.

 ### 3 - Functional Requirements
-#### 3.1 Game Mechanics:
+#### 3.1 Basic Game Mechanics:

 **Player movement:** The player must be able to control its character Ghost AI: Ghosts have to follow a specific pattern that will be created by the developers.
+*To have more information about the player's movement, refer to the input controls section below.*

-**Pellet collection:** the character has to collect pellet in order to win the game, and not forget the "Power Pellets" that gives the ability to eat the Ghost to the player.
+**Pellet collection:** the character has to collect pellet in order to win the game, and not forget the "Power Pellets" that gives the ability to eat the Ghosts to the player.

-**Level progression:** Once the player has collected every pellets available on the maze, a new level shall appear and bonus points will be given to the player
+**Level progression:** Once the player has collected every pellets available on the maze, a new level shall appear and bonus points will be given to the player.

 **Maze Design:**
-The layout will be based on the original Pac-Man® game, with some twist added to it Add dimensions + how it will change
+The layout will be based on the original Pac-Man® game, with some twist added to it.
+Add dimensions + how it will change, show which twist

 **Scoring System:**
 Determine how points are awarded for various in-game actions, such as eating pellets or consuming ghosts.